 Ignition Interlock Devices

 Ignition interlock devices (IIDs) are instruments designed to prevent someone from operating a vehicle when the device finds alcohol on the would-be driver's breath.
+These devices, often installed on vehicles of those convicted of a DUI, essentially are Breathalyzer machines that control the ability to start the car.
 Almost all states have drunk driving laws allowing or requiring judges to order ignition interlock devices in cars operated by certain drunk driving offenders.

 State laws vary greatly when it comes to ignition interlock devices.
 Specific state drunk driving laws should be consulted to find out whether an ignition interlock is mandatory, or within the discretion of the judge in any given case.